Shoes01/crying-suns-like/NOTES.md

     Add comments where necessary
     Append function names with _ where necessary

+[ISSUE] I broke the button signals
+> idk exactly how to do this

 # MVP-2-BOARD
 TileMap is probably the way to do this.